 How long is a private lesson?

-My child has a cold/ The weather is too bad for me to come to my lesson...
+A family member is sick/ The weather is too bad for me to come to my lesson...

 Please don't bring a sick child to lessons.
 Skype or FaceTime lessons can be arranged in cases of sickness (obviously assuming your child is well enough to still play their instrument), or if the road conditions are too rough to get to your lesson.
 Please try to let Amanda know by noon that day if you would like to Skype so she can get set up in advance.
-If Skype lessons can not be arranged, you may make up the lesson at the next Master Class or Amanda can help you arrange a make up lesson if time is available.
+If online lessons can not be arranged, you may make up the lesson at the next Master Class or Amanda can help you arrange a make up lesson if time is available.
 As a last resort, Amanda may send you a practice video that she makes during your lesson time along with a list of things to practice.